 1. Explore the broader implications

-This type of conclusions works best for the research-oriented papers.
-It is moulded in such a way that you can guide the thoughts of your readers to a much broader issue.
+This type of conclusion works best for research-oriented papers.
+It is molded in such a way that you can guide the thoughts of your readers to a much broader issue.
 Briefly touch upon the relevant and crucial facts that were important for your research area but were beyond the scope of your paper.
-For example, if you have composed a paper on the implications of genetically modified food you can briefly state the effects of
+For example, if you have composed a paper on the implications of genetically modified food you can briefly state the effects of the industrialisation of farming in Africa.

 2. Include an anecdote, illustration or example